Rsmeets99/M_scheme_biofilm_PDE/README.md

 Install miniconda/anaconda, create a new environment with fenicsx.
 Need to expand on this.

 # How to run

+# How to view simulations
+Explanation on ParaView and how to view the resuls within ParaView (1D vs 2D)

 # How to cite
 When using the results or code within this repository, we ask you kindly to cite our paper ([link to Arxiv](https://arxiv.org/abs/2404.00391)).